Ensono/stacks-dotnet/README.md

 # stacks-dotnet
-.Net Core 2.2 WebAPI Application Scaffolding for Amido Stacks
+DotNet example application and scaffolding for Amido Stacks